bitcubico/english/vocabulary.md

-Mas Delgado | Thinner | He's **THINNER** than his brother Mas gorda | Fatter | This bird is **FATTER** than the other bird Mas grande | Bigger | John's foots are **BIGGER** than Paul's feet Mas viejo o mayor | Older | Which brother is **older**?
+Mas Delgado | Thinner | He's **THINNER** than his brother Mas gorda | Fatter | This bird is **FATTER** than the other bird Mas grande | Bigger | John's foots are **BIGGER** than Paul's feet Mas o menos | Kind of or Sort of
+Mas viejo o mayor | Older | Which brother is **older**?
 Mantequilla | Butter
 Matrimonio | Marriage